How Scott Disick Caused Another Kim Kardashian Meltdown

 — Mirror Celeb (@MirrorCeleb) May 1, 2017

-Scott Disick says he heard a rumor that Kourtney was hooking up with someone, and the father of her three kids – who recently revealed that he had proposed to Kourtney but she turned him down – didn’t take it well at all.
+Scott Disick says he heard a rumor that Kourtney was hooking up with someone, and the father of her three kids – who recently revealed that he had proposed to Kourtney, but she turned him down – didn’t take it well at all.

 Kourtney and Scott Disick broke up nearly two years ago after nine years of dating.
 And although the latest rumors indicate that the former couple and parents of their three kids have been seeing each other lately, Kourtney doesn’t seem to be interested in getting back together as other rumors indicate that she has been hooking up with other men, too.